 Wedding Invitation Suites

-RSVP Cards – This is the same as a response card.
+RSVP Cards or response card.
 Include a box for yes or no, and make sure you have spaces for guests’ names.
 You need this to know from which guest this response card is coming from in order to know which guests are arriving.
-Make sure you know who is single or not- or if uncle Mike like blondes- this will help you be a better matchmaker in creating the seating chart :) Make sure you indicate the deadline on when to respond by- this will make guests know that….they need to respond!
+Make sure you know who is single or not- or if uncle Mike like blondes.
+This will help you be a better matchmaker in creating the seating chart :) Make sure you indicate the deadline on when to respond by- so you have a lot of time to make the seating chart, esp. if you are planning a fancy one!
 You can also add meal preferences on here, if you don’t want to add another info card.
-This will be returned in its provided envelope, hopefully, fully filled up by the recipient.
+That is, if you only have 2 -3 meal options.
+Now if your guests are a bunch of picky eating vegans, vegetarians, pescatarians, paleo or keto dieters, & people allergic to water……then you better have a separate meal preference card.
+Don’t forget to include a self-addressed, stamped envelope, or you might never get a response back :)

 Information Cards – It can be any of the below- or all info of the below.

 Direction Cards – A direction card an elegant piece of paper with directions to your wedding ceremony and wedding reception locations.
 Direction cards may also have an elegantly printed map, if you wish.
-Some are as simple as Google maps, and some are as fancy as Queen Elizabeth, wi! (of course, pls match them with your wedding invites) Some print on lightweight paper and some, use same hick paper and matching design as their wedding invites.
+Some are as simple as Google maps, and some are as fancy as Queen Elizabeth, wi! (of course, pls match them with your wedding invites) Some print on lightweight paper and some, use same thick paper and matching design as their wedding invites.
 It’s all depending on your budget.
+This will help guests without GPS or smartphones or men who are

 Accommodation Cards – An accommodation card is very important, especially if you’re having out-of-town guests or a destination wedding.
 Pls. be straight-forward and let guests know if you are paying for their accommodations or not.
 If not, accommodation cards will be very helpful for your guests.
 Include the name of the hotel available nearby and/or hotels you have booked with group discounts with.
 Don’t forget to list the special group code for your guests to get that discount.
 Include in your accommodation card, the deadline for making that discounted reservation.